Parent Sport I — Ref: LIGER-PS-001

 Launcher / Ripcord

 Two participants enter a bounded arena and initiate a cycle of opposition.
-Each action invites response; each advance produces retreat; each attack provokes counterattack.
-Victory emerges when one participant breaks the cycle or endures it longer than the other.
-Under the Axis of Kinesthetic Engagement, Beyblades expresses the doctrine of Oscillatory Contest: once the exchange begins, momentum carries both participants through repeating phases of pressure, resistance, and collapse.
+Each attack provokes a counterattack, which provokes the next.
+One participant wins by breaking the cycle, or by outlasting the other.
+Under the Axis of Kinesthetic Engagement, Beyblades expresses the doctrine of Oscillatory Contest: once the exchange begins, momentum carries both participants through repeating phases of pressure and collapse.
 All duels are cycles; the arena merely contains the turning.

 Ancestral Variant: Campfire Insult Rounds (Prehistoric Night Gatherings)

-Before weapons, before armor, before the codified duel, there was the circle around the fire.
-Rival members of a tribe would trade escalating insults before the assembled group: lineage mocked, hunting failures recounted, personal dignity slowly dismantled.
+Long before the codified duel, rival members of a tribe gathered around the fire to trade escalating insults before the assembled group: lineage mocked, hunting failures recounted, dignity dismantled.

-The exchange continued in strict alternation — insult, response, escalation — until one participant faltered, repeated himself, or drew laughter at his own expense.
+The exchange continued in strict alternation until one participant faltered or drew laughter at his own expense.

 Anthropologists describe this as social bonding.
-BOARS recognizes it as the first recorded instance of Oscillatory Contest: the discovery that conflict naturally unfolds in cycles.
+LIGER recognises it as the first recorded instance of Oscillatory Contest: the discovery that conflict runs in cycles.
 Each insult demanded an answer.
 Each answer renewed the duel.
 Long before swords crossed or fists flew, humans had already learned the essential law of Beyblades: the cycle must turn.

 Tier 2 Derivatives